The Man That Tried To Save Challenger

 Boisjoly was quite relieved when the flight lifted off, as his investigations had predicted that the SRB would explode during the initial take-off.
 Seventy-three seconds after Challenger cleared the tower, he witnessed the orbiter disintegrate live on television, along with the rest of the world.

-After the Shuttle disaster, Boisjoly was painfully rewarded for his foresight and playing the part of a whistle blower by releasing his reports publicly.
+After the Shuttle disaster, Boisjoly was painfully rewarded for his foresight and for playing the part of a whistle-blower by releasing his reports publicly.
 Thiokol cut him off from space work, and he was shunned by colleagues and managers.
 A former friend warned him, "If you wreck this company, I’m going to put my kids on your doorstep," Boisjoly told The Los Angeles Times in 1987.

 He had headaches, double-vision and depression, he said.
 He yelled at his dog and his daughters and skipped church to avoid people.
 He filed two suits against Thiokol; both were dismissed.